iifl-logo

 iii.
 Identified employees who were granted options during any one year equal to or exceeding 1% of the issued capital (excluding outstanding warrants and conversions) of our Company at the time of grant Nil

-b) ESOS 2023 Scheme:
+c) ESOS 2023 Scheme:

 The Nomination and Remuneration Committee and the Board of Directors of your Company in their meeting held on August 8, 2023, had approved introduction of "WBL Employee Stock Option Scheme 2023 ("ESOS 2023) for the benefit of present and future eligible employees of the Company.
-Each Options when exercised would be converted into one equity shares of 5 (Rupees five) each fully paid-up.
+Each Options when exercised would be converted into one equity shares of Rs.5 (Rupees five) each fully paid-up.

-listing upto a maximum of 315,000 equity shares of 5/- each of Windlas Biotech Limited to be allotted pursuant to options granted under ESOS 2023 vide approval letter dated October 6, 2023 and October 10, 2023 from NSE and BSE, respectively.
+The Company has obtained in-principle approval for listing upto a maximum of 315,000 equity shares of Rs.5/- each of Windlas Biotech Limited to be allotted pursuant to options granted under ESOS 2023 vide approval letter dated October 6, 2023 and October 10, 2023 from NSE and BSE, respectively.

-Disclosure under SEBI (Share Based Employees Benefits and Sweat Equity) Regulations, 2021 (SBEB 2021 Regulations") regarding details of the "ESOS 2023" is given below
+Disclosure under SEBI (Share Based Employees Benefits and Sweat Equity) Regulations, 2021 (SBEB 2021 Regulations") regarding details of the "ESOS 2023" is given below.

 Date of Shareholders Approval of the Scheme September 12, 2023